-On May 29, 2019, we completed the acquisition Appsulate, Inc. ("Appsulate"), of an early stage software company.
-Pursuant to the terms of the purchase agreement, the aggregate purchase price was approximately \$12.9 million, with a portion subject to a holdback to partially secure our indemnification rights under the purchase agreement.
-As of July 31, 2020 and 2019, this holdback amount is reflected in our consolidated balance sheets within accrued expenses and other current liabilities and within other noncurrent liabilities, respectively.
+On May 29, 2019, we completed the acquisition Appsulate, Inc. ("Appsulate"), an early stage technology company incorporated in the United States.
+Pursuant to the terms of the purchase agreement, the aggregate purchase price was approximately \$12.9 million in cash.

-In connection with this acquisition, we completed a valuation of the acquired identifiable intangible assets as of May 29, 2019, in order to allocate the purchase price consideration.
+In connection with this acquisition, we completed a valuation of the acquired intangible assets as of May 29, 2019, in order to allocate the purchase price consideration.
 The purchase price allocation resulted in the recognition of \$7.3 million of goodwill and \$7.0 million of developed technology.
-The developed technology was valued using a replacement cost approach, which is based on the cost of a market participant to reconstruct a substitute asset of comparable utility.
+The developed technology was valued using a replacement cost approach, which is based on the cost a market participant to reconstruct a substitute asset of comparable utility.
 Goodwill represents the excess of the purchase price paid over the fair value of the net assets acquired and is primarily attributable to the acquired workforce and expected operating synergies.
 Goodwill is not expected to be deductible for income tax purposes.
 We incurred approximately \$0.3 million of acquisition related costs, which were recorded as general and administrative expenses in fiscal 2019.